chrislee-webdev/chrislee-webdev/README.md

 - 👀 I’m interested in a career in web development
 - 🌱 I’m currently learning javascript
 - 💞️ I’m looking to collaborate on anything
-- 📫 How to reach me my email address
+- 📫 How to reach me: leechrs1@gmail.com

 <!---
 chrislee-webdev/chrislee-webdev is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.